softwareconstruction240/softwareconstruction/instruction/computer-security/computer-security.md

 org.springframework.security:spring-security-core:5.7.1
 ```

-This makes it easy to write code that hashes a password, with salt automatically included, and then later compares the hash to a candidate password.
-The following example first hashes a password and then compares it to three possible candidates.
+This implementation of Bcrypt makes it so you can hash and salt a password with one line of code, and then later compare the hash to a candidate password with another line of code.
+The following example first hashes the password `toomanysecrets` and then compares it to three possible candidates.

 ```java
 import org.springframework.security.crypto.bcrypt.BCryptPasswordEncoder;